 This guideline covers how healthcare services for breast cancer should be organised.
 It aims to improve care for women with breast cancer by recommending which healthcare professionals should be involved in care.

 - treatment should be given by a multidisciplinary team

-- Women should be treated promptly
+- treatment should be given promptly

-- Services should be more consistent
+- services should be consistent

-- Intensive, hospital-based follow-up is not beneficial
+- intensive, hospital-based follow-up is not beneficial

 - People with breast cancer, their families and carers

 We checked this guideline in December 2014.
 We identified no major studies that will affect the recommendations in the next 3–5 years.

 The recommendations in the guidance which have been covered by subsequent guidelines including referral for suspected cancer, metastatic spinal cord compression, early and locally advanced breast cancer, advanced breast cancer and familial breast cancer, should be withdrawn.